 If you look at the DLC option, which is called ‘Add-Ons’ on the new store via the App or the Website, you’re presented with a bunch of young child games, in order to source money off the vulnerable (I presume).
 We have games like Fall Guys, Rocket League, FIFA, and APEX Legends – none of which I’ve ever played.
 It’s 12 of the biggest games in terms of revenue from DLCs, yet it’s not personalised to me or holds any relevancy to what I want to buy.
 Until this morning, I had no idea there were about 15 new tracks for Fuser, a game I love and play often.
 I’m ‘following’ this game on the PS5 yet it never informed me I could expand the game I OWN.

-We need a new tab on the store (every platform) which is all about DLC.
+We need a new tab on the store (every platform) that is all about DLC.
 It needs to have a mode just like ‘Browse’, allowing us to view all released DLC in various sorting options – so we don’t miss any new DLCs for games we own – and maybe even a semi-curated list like there was with the games on the PS4.
 One which tells us what DLCs are out for the games we actually play and not having the PS5 presume we’re all young teenagers playing F2P and sports games in our parent’s house.

 Problems with the library on the PS5 itself